 First of all, yes, people want change, but if people like Tilson come in and don't listen to what community leaders say is needed in particular to reform schools (and not just to help bring housing, jobs, and healthcare) and do something entirely different.
 This line of Tilson's is very telling:

-Many in our movement have figured this out and are taking important steps to, for example, engage poor/minority parents, bypassing conflicted and sometimes corrupt community “leaders”, but much more needs to be done.
+Many in our movement have figured this out and are taking important steps to, for example, engage poor/minority parents, bypassing conflicted and sometimes corrupt community “leaders”, but much more needs to be done.There's an assumption that "conflicted" community leaders must automatically be by-passed, that conflictedness, in other words skepticism, is not to be heeded.

 Furthermore, what about the substance of the reforms (or lack of substance)?
 Is Tilson assuming that poor people and people of color don't know what good education is?
 What if at least some of them do know or have opinions about what good education is and don't have confidence that the policies that DFER et al promote have brought or will bring it?
 Have Tilson et al ever considered that at least some of their ideas might be bad ones?
 Don't they think it's time they did?
 Perhaps the unpopularity of Tilson's product is not just due to how the product is being sold and to who's doing the selling.
 Perhaps people aren't buying what Tilson et al are selling because they're selling a junky product.
 Perhaps people know better.

-*UPDATE: I want to push back a little against what Robert says here in his comment
+*UPDATE: I want to push back a little against what Robert says here in his comment:

-If reformers' "work" includes promoting (or as is often the case, forcing) knowledge-free content such as the likes of Balanced Literacy, Everyday Math, and little to no teaching of any other subject, I'm not confident much "intellectual capital" will be brought back to any neighborhood.
+Toward that end, it might help if reformers positioned their work as a way to improve the intellectual capital and economic prospects of the neighborhoods they served.If reformers' "work" includes promoting (or as is often the case, forcing) knowledge-free content such as the likes of Balanced Literacy, Everyday Math, and little to no teaching of any other subject, I'm not confident much "intellectual capital" will be brought back to any neighborhood.

 No comments: